benov84/homebridge-chromecast-television/README.md

 # Controller - Chromecast

-This accessory will discover all chromecasts on the network and create a Television Accessory.
+This accessory will discover all chromecasts on the network and create a Television Accessory in HomeKit.
+Supported are Chromecast/Chromecast Ultra.

+You can control the volume from Apple TV Remote in Control Center.

 ## Installation